How to Choose the Right Blanket

 1. Quartz

-Durability: Quartz countertops are engineered from natural quartz combined with resin.
-This makes them incredibly durable, non-porous, and resistant to scratches, stains, and heat.
+Durability: Quartz countertops are engineered from natural quartz combined with some resin.
+This makes them incredibly durable, non-porous, and resistant to scratches, stains, and some heat.

-Pros: Low maintenance, wide range of colors and patterns, non-porous.
+Pros: Low maintenance, wide range of colors and patterns, and non-porous.

-Cons: Can be expensive, not as heat-resistant as some natural stones.
+Cons: Can be expensive, and it’s not as heat-resistant as some other natural stones.

 2. Granite

 Durability: Granite is a natural stone known for its toughness.
-It is resistant to scratches, heat, and stains when properly sealed.
+It is resistant to scratches, heat, and also to stains when it’s properly sealed.

 3. Porcelain